The San Francisco Zoo has been a favorite of Bay Area kids for many years; there's lots for adults to enjoy here, too.

 There is also a cafe across the street on Sloat Boulevard worth trying, the Java Beach Cafe at 45th Avenue, near the famous Doggie Diner head.
 Gourmet omelettes and wraps, waffles and sandwiches.

-If you've come with a car, you're not far from the Cliff House restaurant: just follow the Great Highway north up the beach.
-Expensive, but glorious views of the Pacific Ocean, especially when the sun is setting.
+If you've come with a car, you're not far from the Cliff House restaurant.
+Unfortunately, the Cliff House has closed (reopening possibly this year or next), but the views are still great.
+Just follow the Great Highway north up the beach.
+Glorious views of the Pacific Ocean, especially when the sun is setting.
 More on the Cliff House.

 Go to SF Zoo map, where you can download a map of the grounds with a list of the exhibits to plan your visit.